rchadha/sinatra-at-the-movies/README.md

   ```
   ruby controller.rb
   ```
-2. The Ruby class located within the "models" folder will give you a good head start.
+2. The Ruby class located within the models folder will give you a good head start.
 Use it as a foundation and, if possible, try not to modify it at all.
 It should contain all the functionality neccessary to create the 7 RESTful routes.